🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 The History of Attribution in Marketing

 To understand what attribution means in marketing, we have to look at how marketing has developed over time.
-In the 1950’s, marketers used a cross-channel approach to a measurement called Marketing Mix Modeling (MMM).
+In the 1950's, marketers used a cross-channel approach to a measurement called Marketing Mix Modeling (MMM).
+MMM was an early form of attribution that used statistical analysis like multivariate regressions on marketing time series data to create sales forecasts.

 • Optimization: MMMs measure at an overall aggregate level, bucketing impressions into large groups, which do not allow marketers to optimize the message and targeting before making recommendations.